 Related literature.
-These results complement a longstanding literature that focuses on idiosyncratic income risk but abstracts from aggregate risk as a potential driver of households' precautionary savings (Zeldes (1989), Deaton (1991), Carroll (1997), Parker and Preston (2005)).
-Credit supply shocks, in particular, are large and frequent.
-Not only did households' borrowing constraints massively tighten after the Great Recession.
+This work contributes to a longstanding literature that focuses on idiosyncratic income risk but abstracts from aggregate risk as a potential driver of households' precautionary savings (see, e.g., Gomes, Haliassos, and Ramadorai (2021) for a survey).
+The model accounts for the fact that credit supply shocks are large and frequent.
+Not only did borrowing constraints massively tighten after the Great Recession.
 They also vary in long time series, including the recent Covid-19 recession, and with monetary and macro-prudential policy.5

-I analyze aggregate fluctuations in productivity and borrowing constraints as drivers of precautionary savings in a general equilibrium model with heterogeneous households.
-Accounting for the feedback between households' savings and the interest rate is key, as suggested in Huggett (1993), Aiyagari (1994), and Heaton and Lucas (1996).
-The model reflects recent empirical evidence that aggregate risk lowers the risk-free rate (Hartzmark (2016), Pflueger, Siriwardane and Sunderam (2020)), which in turn affects the quantity of savings.
-In contrast, Ludvigson (1999) and Fulford (2015) analyze stylized models with stochastic borrowing constraints but with exogenous interest rates.
-Instead of precautionary savings, they focus on consumption smoothing and the credit card puzzle (Bertaut, Haliassos and Reiter (2009)).
-This paper proposes a detailed model of precautionary savings with various substitutable forms of insurance as in the data.
-As in Hubbard, Skinner and Zeldes (1995), social insurance programs lower precautionary savings, and so does flexible labor supply.
-The effect of stochastic borrowing constraints is consistent with Guiso, Jappelli and Terlizzese (1996), where expectations of future borrowing constraints increase households' demand for risk-free savings.
-Favilukis, Ludvigson and Van Nieuwerburgh (2017) study a richer model with time-varying borrowing constraints, but they only allow for two states of high versus low credit supply and focus on housing instead of precautionary savings.
-In corporate finance, Jermann and Quadrini (2012) also analyze time-varying borrowing constraints, but in a model with a representative firm and no idiosyncratic shocks, which abstracts from precautionary motives.
+It is, to the best of my knowledge, the first paper that decomposes the various sources of precautionary savings in a general equilibrium model with heterogeneous households and aggregate risk.
+Endogenizing the interest rate is critical because it is a key determinant of households' savings (Huggett (1993), Aiyagari (1994), Heaton and Lucas (1996)).
+My findings reflect recent empirical evidence that aggregate risk lowers the risk-free rate (Hartzmark (2016), Pflueger, Siriwardane, and Sunderam (2020)), which in turn affects the quantity of savings.
+Ludvigson (1999) and Fulford (2015) analyze stylized models with stochastic borrowing constraints but exogenous interest rates, and they focus on consumption and the credit card puzzle (Bertaut, Haliassos, and Reiter (2009)).
+I depart from these papers by building a detailed model of precautionary savings with substitutable forms of private and public insurance as in the data.
+Flexible labor supply and social insurance programs lower precautionary savings (as in empirical work by Hubbard, Skinner, and Zeldes (1995) and Bornstein and Indarte (2023)).
+The impact of stochastic borrowing constraints is consistent with Guiso, Jappelli, and Terlizzese (1996) where expectations of future borrowing constraints increase households' demand for risk-free savings.
+Favilukis, Ludvigson, and Van Nieuwerburgh (2017) and Jones, Midrigan, and Philippon (2022) study rich models with time-varying borrowing constraints but respectively focus on housing and employment.
+In corporate finance, Jermann and Quadrini (2012) analyze such constraints, but in a model with a representative firm.

-5See, for instance, Gross and Souleles (2002), Mian, Rao and Sufi (2013), Mian, Sufi and Verner (2017), Baker (2018), Cherry, Jiang, Matvos, Piskorski and Seru (forthcoming), Agarwal, Chomsisengphet, Mahoney and Stroebel (2018), and Acharya, Bergant, Crosignani, Eisfert and McCann (2022).
+5See, e.g., Gross and Souleles (2002), Mian, Rao, and Sufi (2013), Mian, Sufi, and Verner (2017), Baker (2018), Cherry, Jiang, Matvos, Piskorski, and Seru (forthcoming), Agarwal, Chomsisengphet, Mahoney, and Stroebel (2018), and Acharya, Bergant, Crosignani, Eisfert, and McCann (2022).

-Finally, this is the first paper to estimate the time series of structural shocks that drive equilibrium prices and quantities using particle filtering in a model with heterogeneous households, incomplete markets, and aggregate risk.
-I use this approach to test the empirical validity of the model in recent data.
-It relies on continuous aggregate shocks, instead of discrete shocks with few states as in typical models (e.g., Krusell and Smith (1998), Favilukis et al. (2017)), and on a second-order approximation of the dynamics of the model with respect to these shocks.
-Beyond this paper, this approach may help increase the realism of heterogeneous household models with aggregate risk.6
+Finally, a methodological contribution of the paper is to estimate the time series of structural shocks that drive equilibrium prices and quantities by applying a particle filter in a model with heterogeneous households and aggregate risk.
+This approach relies, first, on the use of continuous aggregate shocks instead of a limited number of states as in existing models (based, e.g., on Krusell and Smith (1998)); and, second, on a second-order approximation of the model.
+More broadly, this method can help improve the realism of this class of models.

 Outline.
 The rest of the paper is organized as follows.
 Section 2 presents the model, and Section 3 the resulting decomposition of precautionary motives.
 Section 4 describes the calibration.
-Section 5 analyzes the main results on the impact of aggregate risks on precautionary savings and their implications for household balance sheets and the macroeconomy.
-Section 6 tests the empirical validity of the model mechanism in the post-Great Recession period.
+Section 5 analyzes the main results on the impact of aggregate risks on precautionary savings, and their implications for household balance sheets and the macroeconomy.
+Section 6 investigates the empirical implications of the mechanism in the post-Great Recession period.
 Section 7 concludes.